 Divide the arugula between plates.
 Top with the sliced pear and blue cheese, then drizzle with warm vinaigrette.

-Updated from a post originally published July 2007.
+Updated from recipe originally published July 2007.